 To capture a photo and thus solve the puzzle, players have to move around, explore the world, examine their surroundings, use their knowledge of the environment as well as their ingenuity to find views that would be accepted by the machine.
 There is no alternative: this camera is as basic as it is uncompromising, it has no filter, no zoom, no flash, nothing, only the ability to take a picture or say no.

 When a photo is successfully captured, it is compared with solutions from other players, and receives a numeric score corresponding to its originality 2.
 The goal of the game is therefore not only to capture valid photos, but to capture original ones.
-More, these photos are not just a reflection of one’s resourcefulness, they become an expression of one’s originality and inventiveness, to be shared among friends, as a challenge to take a beter picture.
+More, these photos are not just a reflection of one’s resourcefulness, they become an expression of one’s creativity and inventiveness, to be shared among friends, as a challenge to take a beter picture.

-Photo fingerprints are generated on-device for all valid photos, approximating the different pixel compositions into short strings of text.
+Photo fingerprints (or signatures) are generated on-device for all valid photos, approximating the different pixel compositions into short strings of text.
 The originality of a photo is computed through weighed comparisons of its signature with a small number of model signatures, that were compiled from fingerprints of past submitted solutions.
 Two signatures are expected to be similar if their photo compositions are similar, such that a photo will be deemed original when its fingerprint contrasts with all the model signatures.

 Phototaxon is not a game played with the head facing the smartphone screen.
 On the contrary, it is one of those rare games that can be played with the application closed: once the specifications are known, players hardly need to point their phone to guess the outcome.
-Phototaxon encourages players to move around freely, have their heads high up, far from the device screen, observing and appreciating the intricacies of the real world, on the look for opportunities that might satisfy the unflinching camera.
+Phototaxon encourages players to move around freely, have their heads high up, far from the device, observing and appreciating the intricacies of the real world, on the look for opportunities that might satisfy the unflinching camera.

 Phototaxon is not a prescriptive game.
 While some levels may hint towards an obvious solution, the real challenge is to seek out the original and the unexpected.
 Phototaxon motivates players to make personal choices based on their own experience and judgement to find an answer, not to follow instructions of a scripted story.